josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 > I think today it's not a very good idea to propose methods on probably existing performance problems.

-I did more digging and learned the ropes are a datastructure the allow immutable String concatenations in O(lgN) time.
+I did more digging and learned that ropes are a datastructure the allow immutable String concatenations in O(lgN) time.

 [Firefox's Javascript VM's sourcecode](https://hg.mozilla.org/mozilla-central/file/tip/js/src/vm/StringType.h#l73) comments on what Tom Schuster was saying the email chain.